lzwjava/blog-source/resume.md

 ## Projects

 ### Open Source & Blog & Codeforces, 2013-09 to Present
-* In addition to the above company projects, I also made some open-source projects.
-Please visit https://github.com/lzwjava.
+* I also made some open-source projects.
+Please click below GitHub link to check.
-* I wrote Chinese and English articles (2 English, and 50 Chinese) on my blog site, https://lzwjava.github.io .
+* I wrote Chinese and English articles (2 English, and 50 Chinese) on my blog site.
-* Codeforces(Sovled 399 Algorithm Problems): https://codeforces.com/profile/lzwjava
+* Sovled 399 algorithm problems on Codeforces.
+Solved 568 Algorithm Problems.
+Links are below.
-* UVa Online Judge(Solved 568 Algorithm Problems): https://uhunt.onlinejudge.org/id/113519

 ### English Learning, 2013-09 to Present
 * Spend leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc. And in 7 years, use Google search and read English websites.